surifirstpin/biplus_documentation/docs/Visualization.md

 - **Over Border** apply colour to the border.
 - **Data Field** display the data field value on map.
 - **Tip Fields** select numbers of data fields to be displayed on map.
-- **Color Field** apply colour for the data field values displayed on map Color
+- **Color Field** apply colour for the data field values displayed on map.
+Color
 From
 To